TAM SAM SOM: Define Customer & Revenue Opportunities

 How to Calculate SAM

-To calculate SAM, use the following formula:
+To calculate SAM, use this formula:

 How to calculate SAM